Rispolyv0n/FDA-final2-LanlEarthquake/README.md

 ## Run
 In `main.py` and `main_single.py`, there are some parameters:
-- `plot_feature_importance` : Set to `True` then it will plot feature importance calculated by each single model.
+- `plot_feature_importance` : Set to `True` then it will plot feature importance calculated by each single model, output images will be in `/plot` directory.
 - `plot_model_correlation` : Set to `True` then it will plot correlations between single models, output images will be in `/plot` directory.
 - `read_feature_from_file` : Set to `True` then it won't have to calculate the features from the original dataset again, it only read the pre-calculated features from the file `features-*.csv` in `/data` directory.
 If `False`, then original dataset is required.
 Original dataset should be put in the `/data` directory.
 - `remove_bad_feature` : Set to `True` then it would drop features with low importance(not recommended).